-- > click the EDIT button. - > On the list of scheduled operations (Fig 192 A), click the line corresponding to the operation you wish to remove.
+- > click the Edit button. - ➤ On the list of scheduled operations (Fig 188 A), click the row corresponding to the operation you wish to remove.

-The rectangle that contains the time becomes yellow (Fig 196)
+The rectangle on the left (the one displaying the scheduled time) turns yellow (Fig 192)

-The NOT ASSIGNED button on the command bar becomes active.
+The Not Assigned button on the command bar activates.

-\triangleright Click the NOT ASSIGNED button (Fig 195 B).
+Click the Not Assigned button (Fig 191 B).